 Priority Pass Select Membership

-The Bonvoy Brilliant Card offers a Priority Pass membership, giving you access to 1,300+ lounges worldwide.
+The Bonvoy Brilliant Card offers a Priority Pass select membership (Enrollment required), giving you access to 1,300+ lounges worldwide.
 You can bring two guests with you into lounges, space permitting.
 This is a great way to make your airport experience more pleasant.

 TSA PreCheck Or Global Entry Credit

-The Marriott Bonvoy Brilliant Card offers a Global Entry or TSA PreCheck credit once every four years.
-Just charge the $85-100 membership fee to your card, and it will automatically be reimbursed.
+The Marriott Bonvoy Brilliant Card offers a statement credit for Global Entry (once every 4 years) or TSA PreCheck (once every 4.5 years).
+You’re eligible for either program, but not both.
+Simply charge the membership fee to your card, and it will automatically be reimbursed.
 It doesn’t matter who the fee is being paid for, as long as you charge it to your eligible card.
+(Enrollment required)

 One of the great features of Amex cards is access to Amex Offers, which gives members savings on purchases with all kinds of retailers.
 There’s huge value to be had in getting as many Amex cards as possible so that you can get these offers on multiple cards.